Tropical Arugula Smoothie Recipe

-Arugula is a great substitute for spinach in a smoothie, and the two are similar nutritionally.
-Both offer folate as well as vitamins K, A, and C—though spinach is notably higher in all of these.
+Arugula is an excellent substitute for spinach in a smoothie, and the two are quite similar nutritionally.
+Both offer folate as well as vitamins K, A, and C—although spinach is notably higher in all of these nutrients.
 Arugula offers slightly more calcium and vitamin B5, which is involved in energy production and making blood cells.
-All in all, both spinach and arugula are highly nutritious greens, but arugula is much less common so it can add some healthy variety to our diets!
+All in all, both spinach and arugula are highly nutritious greens—but it’s much less common to see arugula in a smoothie, so it’s a great way to add some healthy variety to our diets!

-See how to make this banana arugula smoothie in my Green Veggie Smoothie Recipes video!
+Watch how to make an arugula smoothie with banana & pineapple in my Green Veggie Smoothie Recipes video!

 Tropical Arugula Smoothie